x.crypto.chacha20 #

 const nonce_size = 12

-size of ietf ChaCha20 nonce, ie 96 bits size, in bytes
+The size of standard IETF ChaCha20 nonce, ie 96 bits size, in bytes

 const x_nonce_size = 24